resir014/resir014.xyz/src/content/posts/article/2019-01-09-migrating-to-typescript-part-1/index.md

 category: article
 layout: post
 date: 2019-01-09T16:48:00+07:00
-title: 'Migrating to TypeScript, Part 1: Getting started'
+title: 'Migrating to TypeScript, Part 1: Introduction and getting started'
 lead: 'In this first article of a multi-part series on migrating to TypeScript, we look into the things you need to do to prepare your project for the Big Rewrite.'
 header_image: franz-harvin-aceituna-432708-unsplash.jpg
 syndication: